heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 user.name=Ludovic Delafontaine
 ```

-**If you do not have this output, it means that your Git configuration is not
+**If you do not have this output, it means that your Git configuration is
-correct.** Read the previous sections to ensure that you have followed the
+incorrect.** Read the previous sections to ensure that you have followed the
 instructions correctly.

 #### Test the configuration